Youdle Grocery Locator

 Real-time inventory for small businesses wasn't feasible.
 Understanding exactly why led to a tiered solution better than the original design.

-The ranking logic that makes the map feature work came from a teammate's question — not my individual thinking.
+The ranking logic that makes the map feature work came from a teammate's question.
 Good critiques surface what one person misses.

-The ranking logic that makes the map feature work came from a teammate's question — not my individual thinking.
+The ranking logic that makes the map feature work came from a teammate's question.
 Good critiques surface what one person misses.

-The ranking logic that makes the map feature work came from a teammate's question — not my individual thinking.
+The ranking logic that makes the map feature work came from a teammate's question.
 Good critiques surface what one person misses.

 09 WHAT I'D DO NEXT IF I HAD MORE TIME